Location

 Program Description

-We begin our study by tracing Michelangelo’s origins in Florence, a city still devoted to its most famous son.
-Often referred to as the cradle of the Italian Renaissance, Florence is celebrated for its contributions to Western art, literature, philosophy, science, politics, and cuisine.
-We will traverse streets and piazzas once familiar to Leonardo, Raphael, and Michelangelo, all of whom honed their artistic skills in the workshops of Florentine masters.
+We begin in Florence, a city often referred to as the cradle of the Italian Renaissance and celebrated for its contributions to art, literature, philosophy, science, politics, and cuisine.
+We will traverse streets and piazzas once familiar to Donatello, Leonardo, Raphael, and Michelangelo.
+(All the TMNT!)
+We will become intimately familiar with Florence’s most famous family, the Medici, through the visible legacy of their power and patronage.

-After a week in Florence, we will follow Michelangelo to the Eternal City, where he became deeply invested in the study of classical antiquity and managed the demands of multiple popes.
-Over the course of two weeks, we will consider the evolution of Roman art and architecture, beginning from its days as a small settlement on the banks of the Tiber River, one that became the seat of the Roman Republic and Empire, where Julius Caesar was both assassinated and deified.
+After 1.5 weeks in Florence, we will follow Michelangelo to the Eternal City.
+Over the course of 2.5 weeks in Rome, we will consider the evolution of Roman art and architecture, beginning from the city's days as a small settlement on the banks of the Tiber River, to one that became the seat of the Roman Republic and Empire, where Julius Caesar was both assassinated and deified.
 We will make our way through the Renaissance of the "divine" Michelangelo and his papal patrons.
 Our journey concludes with the Baroque glories and dramas of Bernini and Caravaggio as they redefine the conventions of painting, sculpture, and architecture.

-Class meets each day on-site for 2 sessions (approx. 3.5 hours each), in the morning and afternoon.
-A small number of pre-departure, on-campus class meetings will be required during the Spring 2022 semester.
+Class meets each day on-site for 2 sessions (approx. 3.5 hours each).
+We typically meet for our first session in the morning, break for lunch on our own, and then reconvene for the afternoon session.
+Most evenings are free, and you will have weekend days for relaxing, wandering, or traveling within Italy.
+A small number of pre-departure, on-campus meetings will be required during the Spring 2026 semester.

 Location Description